nus-cs2030s/2324-s2/docs/17-abstract.md

 }
 ```

-`Shape::isSymmetric` is a concrete method but the class is still abstract since `Shape::getArea()` is abstract.
+`Shape::isSymmetric()` is a concrete method but the class is still abstract since `Shape::getArea()` is abstract.

 Note that the rule for declaring an abstract class is not symmetric.
 A class with _at least one_ abstract method must be declared abstract.
 On the other hand, an abstract class _may have no_ abstract method.

 ## Concrete Classes

 We call a class that is not abstract as a _concrete class_.
 A concrete class cannot have any abstract method.
-Thus, any subclass of `Shape` must override `getArea()` to supply its own implementation.
+Thus, any concrete subclass of `Shape` must override `getArea()` to supply its own implementation.